AEVYRA/books/README.md

 ## 🌌 Overview

-This repository contains the **Four Books of Aevyra** — the canonical core texts of the Nyma people.
+This repository contains the **Four Books of Aevyra** — the canonical core texts of the Nyma beings.
 Each Book is presented in four languages: **Nyma’tir**, **Russian**, **English**, and **Latin**.
 Together, they form the foundation of the Aevyra canon.